Sharp subelliptic estimates in the $\bar\partial$-Neumann problem via an uncertainty principle: Subellipticity via spectral gap estimates

 \section{Subellipticity via spectral gap estimates}

-Let $U\subseteq \C^n$ be an open set and let $\varphi:U\rightarrow \R$ be a smooth plurisubharmonic (plush, for brevity) function.
+Let $U\subseteq \C^n$ be an open set and let $\varphi:U\rightarrow \R$ be smooth and plush.
 Denote by the Levi form (a.k.a., the complex Hessian) of $\varphi$.
 Plurisubharmonicity of $\varphi$ amounts to pointwise nonnegativity of the Hermitian matrix-valued function $H$, that is,

 By the spectral theorem, $H(z)$ is unitarily diagonalizable with nonnegative eigenvalues.
 We denote by $\lambda_j(z)$ the $j$-th eigenvalue of $H(z)$ w.r.t.~the natural increasing ordering, that is, $\lambda_1(z)\leq \ldots\leq \lambda_n(z)$.
 Being the zeros of the characteristic polynomial of $H(z)$, which depends continuously on $z$, the eigenvalues $\lambda_j(z)$ are continuous in $z$ too.